Skip to contents

 [data.frame]

-A data.frame with the values of the variables one wants to vary.
-All other variables are set to their mean or median (this is set by the parameter baseline).
-The column names of the dataframe might correspond exactly to the model covariates or to parts of that (for instance, "roads_paved_" to refer to all ZOI variables related to paved roads).
+Data frame with values of focal predictors to vary and predict over.
+The column names of the data.frame might correspond exactly to the model covariates or to parts of that (for instance, "roads_paved_" to refer to all ZOI variables related to paved roads).

 data